XenHat/Kemono-Body-Script/README.md

 If you are interested in participating in the development and improvement of this product, [hit me up in world](https://is.gd/xenhatslim) ([Alternate link](https://my.secondlife.com/xenhat.liamano)).

 Donations are welcome, just throw L$ at me.
 I also have a paypal.
+HMU in-world.